WHY THIS WORK MATTERS

 Over 250,000 photographs of squirrels have been submitted so far.
 When you submit an observation, the community of citizen scientists at iNaturalist confirms its identification.
 Once an observation is confirmed to be an eastern gray squirrel (a research grade observation), we import your photo to our project site at Zooniverse for you to classify by its coat color.

-Classify the coat color of squirrels at the SquirrelMapper project on Zooniverse
+at the SquirrelMapper project on Zooniverse

-Measure natural selection on squirrel coloration by playing our SquirrelSpotter game
+by playing our SquirrelSpotter game

 In this game you will search for squirrels in scenes of old growth forests, secondary forests, and roads, and we measure how long it takes you to find gray and black squirrels in each scene.
 By participating in the game you will directly measure the selection pressures on black and gray squirrels in each environment.

-Map squirrels classified by citizen scientists with our data explorer tool
+Map squirrels classified by citizen scientists

 Check out our interactive map below to explore the location and color morph of eastern gray squirrels.
 These observations were submitted by citizen scientists to iNaturalist, with the coat color of each squirrel classified by citizen scientists like you at Zooniverse.
 Over 45,000 people have contributed to this dataset through iNaturalist and Zooniverse.

-Experience evolution by playing our interactive digital squirrel game
+by playing the online squirrel game

 MAJOR THEMES IN THis research